-If a Member does not agree with their Provider's plan of care, they have the right to request a second opinion from another Provider at no cost to the Member.
+If a Member does not agree with their Provider's plan of care, they have the right to request a second opinion from another Provider at no expense.
 Members should call Member Services to find out how to get a second opinion.
 Second opinions may require Prior Authorization.